Pierre-Emmanuel41/dictionary/Tutorial.md

 // path: path leading to the dictionary file. context.register(parser.parse(path));
 ```

+There are by default two different parser implemented for XML format: <code>XmlDictionaryParser</code> used to parse xml files registered on the system and the <code>JarXmlDictionaryParser</code> used to parse xml files registered in a jar file.

 Until now, we can register dictionary from different type of file.
 But we cannot get access to the stored messages in order to display translated messages to the user.